 In concluding this discussion of ELT resources, we wish to emphasize that the resources should not look alien to the culture of the learners because their alien nature would make them irrelevant.
-Therefore, the primary task of a teacher is to integrate all these resources with the classroom activity in such a way so that they may become local (although with global implications), interesting and relevant.
+Therefore, the primary task of a teacher is to integrate all these

-(i) Even the alien RLT resources work effectively and promote learning.

-- (ii) A teacher should integrate all the resources with the classroom activity to maximize learning and teaching. - (iii) Online access to the library holdings do not enhance the pace of learning because most of the time the students misuse the facility. - (iv) The teacher will not be taken seriously if he/she fails to incorporate the new possibilities offered by information technology. - (v) The teacher occupies the central position in the twenty first century classroom.
+- (i) Even the alien RLT resources work effectively and promote learning. - (ii) A teacher should integrate all the resources with the classroom activity to maximize learning and teaching. - (iii) Online access to the library holdings do not enhance the pace of learning because most of the time the students misuse the facility. - (iv) The teacher will not be taken seriously if he/she fails to incorporate the new possibilities offered by information technology. - (v) The teacher occupies the central position in the twenty first century classroom.